-2.4.1 Gaelic Language Plan Steering group assists the lead officer and and ensures that the Gaelic language plan is embedded within the corporate structure of the National Park Authority.
+2.4.1 Gaelic Language Plan Steering group assists the lead officer and and ensures that the Gaelic Language Plan is embedded within the corporate structure of the National Park Authority.
 This draws on staff from across the organisation with responsibility for developing, implementing and monitoring the plan.
-The membership of this group may vary over the 5 years, depending on the skills and departments required at the time.
+The membership of this group may vary over the five years, depending on the skills and departments required at the time.
 It also includes people who speak some Gaelic and have a keen interest in this area of work.
 At the time of writing the roles and departments represented on the steering group are:

 POSITION DEPARTMENT

 Campaigns Manager Communications

-Head of Visitor Experience Visitor Experience

-Volunteering, Education and Engagement Manager Visitor Management
+Volunteering, Education and Engagement Manager Visitor Experience

+Tourism Adviser Visitor Management

 Education and Inclusion Adviser Education

 Landscape Advisor Conservation & Land Use

-HR Manager HR

 Information Officer Governance & Legal

 Governance Manager Governance & Legal

-Estates Manager Estates

 Digital Intern Communications

 Project Co-ordinator Project Management